TEJA2312/swadeshi-sahayak-api/README.md

 https://documenter.getpostman.com/view/29167945/2s9YJXaRLW

 ## Example of Conversation with AI in MARATHI
-Refer to the file to see how my system takes relevant context from a past conversation and provides multilingual assistance [Link to example.js](example.js)
+Refer to the example below to see how the project takes relevant context from a past conversation and provides multilingual assistance.
 ``` [
      // A normal question about DOGs
   {